XeroAPI/xero-netstandard-oauth2-app/README.md

 3.1.102
 ```
 ### Build the project
-change directory to NetStandardApp directory where you can see XeroNetStandardApp.csproj, build the project by:
+Change directory to NetStandardApp directory where you can see XeroNetStandardApp.csproj, build the project by:

 ```
 $ dotnet build